brooklyncentral/blueprint-repository/README.md

 ```- {repository: "https://github.com/example/example", file: "path/to/file", parentId: "my-catalog-id"}```

-* repository: The URL for the repository you'd like to add
+* repository: The URL for the repository you'd like to add.
 * file (optional): A file in that repository you'd like to get the catalog item from.
+If left blank will default to `/catalog.bom`.
-If left blank will default to /catalog.bom
+* branch (optional): The branch of the repository you'd like to use.
+If left blank will default to `master`.
 * parentId (optional): The id of the catalog item to add.
 We will search through the given file for an entry with that ID.
 If left blank will use the root item.